Pawth

 Contributions

-Brand Identity Concept Development Visual Research Typography Logo Design UX/UI Design
+Brand Identity Concept Development User Research Typography Logo Design UX/UI Design

 Role